If you got hurt at work in Michigan follow these three simple steps provided by our workers’ comp lawyers that will help begin your recovery

 If your employer does not have an accident report, make one yourself.
 Explain when, where and how you injured yourself.
 Describe the nature and extent of your injury.
 Give the accident report to your employer and keep a copy for your records.
 Even if you failed to give formal notice of an injury, simply telling your supervisor or manager that you hurt yourself at work could be enough.

-You must make a claim for workers compensation benefits within two years of your injury.
+The second thing to do if you are injured on the job in Michigan, is that you must make a claim for workers compensation benefits within two years of your injury.
 The claim can be oral, but it’s a good idea to ask for workers compensation benefits in writing.
 This can be accomplished by sending a certified letter to your employer asking for wage loss or medical treatment.

-Request that your employer notify its workers compensation insurance carrier and ask for a claim number.
+Request that your employer notify its workers’ compensation insurance carrier and ask for a claim number.
 Like notice, simply asking for time off or medical treatment could be enough to satisfy the claim requirement.

-Also, you cannot be discharged or discriminated against because you asked for workers compensation benefits.
+Also, you cannot be discharged or discriminated against because you asked for workers’ compensation benefits.